Skip to content

 Redirect Example

-• this is exactly like the example above, but, because of the redirect attribute, instead of sending a network request we perform a redirect using the history api; in this case specifying an http method does nothing as it is meaningless in a redirect
+• This example is identical to the one above, but because of the redirect attribute, instead of sending a network request, it performs a redirect using the History API.
+In this case, specifying an HTTP method has no effect, as it is meaningless in a redirect.

 <button on:click="doSomething">click me</button>